learn-co-curriculum/swift-protocolType-lab/README.md

 let favorites: [FavoriteThings] = [frisky, jeff]
 ```

 Here's an example of constant called `favorites` of type [`FavoriteThings`].
-It is then assigned a value which is an array that includes `frisky` which is a `Cat` and `jeff` which is a `Person`.
+It is then assigned a value, which is an array that includes `frisky`, which is a `Cat`, and `jeff`, which is a `Person`.
 Even though `Cat` & `Person` are different types, they both conform to `FavoriteThings` and since Protocols themselves are types we are allowed to store both of these instances in an array like this.

 Lets loop over the array and print out some items.